zhangxiany-tamu/RL-Educational-Examples/01-tic-tac-toe-q-learning/README.md

 # Tic-Tac-Toe Q-Learning

 ## Overview
-This example demonstrates Q-Learning fundamentals using the classic game of tic-tac-toe.
-Perfect for understanding basic reinforcement learning concepts.
+This example demonstrates Q-Learning fundamentals using the classic game of tic-tac-toe to understand basic reinforcement learning concepts.

 ## Learning Objectives
 - Understand Q-Learning algorithm and Q-table structure